headexpanded/fat_slob_plumbing/README.md

 That's why I'm honoured to have been hired by Fat Slob Plumbing to build their website!

-I'm using TypeScript, Next.js, React, Bootstrap, and HyGraph to produce a new website for Fat Slob Plumbing.
+I'm using TypeScript, Next.js, React, HyGraph, and pure CSS to produce a new website for Fat Slob Plumbing.
 Business is booming - they're franchising!

 # To Do: